mtruon/Product-Tracker/README.md

-# README
+# Product Tracker

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Product Tracker is a web application which provides users with relevant data to support their evaluation and purchasing decisions.

+# Specification, Dependencies, and Gems
-* Ruby version
+* Ruby 2.6.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Open-uri

-* ...
+* Nokogiri